Products!

 Lots of lights, bulbs, and prices below.
 But first:

-There isn't one.
-Choosing automotive lighting devices and bulbs is a fair bit more complex than it might seem, and a great deal more complex than some vendors would have you believe.
+Why do I do it this way?
+Because choosing automotive lighting devices and bulbs is a good bit more complex than it might seem, and a great deal more complex than some vendors would have you believe.
 Prewrap, one-for-all offerings generally don't give results as satisfactory as solutions specifically put together for your needs on your vehicles under your driving conditions.
 Often, the products you want because you've seen them, heard or read about them, are in fact not the ones that'll do the best job of accomplishing your actual lighting goals.

 Headlamps